ef-johnson/Ray-Tracing-Many-Spheres/README.md

 # Ray-Tracing-Many-Spheres

-This code performs Monte Carlo ray tracing to calculate the View Factors or Radiation Distribution Factors (RDF) in large groups of uniform-sized spheres, such as particle beds.
+This code performs Monte Carlo ray tracing to calculate the View Factors or Radiation Distribution Factors (RDF) in groups of many (hundreds of thousands) of uniform-sized spheres, such as particle beds.

 Operating systems: Built using Ubuntu 16.04, using C++ with MPI.
 For running on Windows, you can enable “Ubuntu in Windows”.